Asthma trigger: Quick-relief medicine

 Quick-relief medicine are used for treating an acute asthma attack.
 The first line of medicine for treating this situation is short-term beta-2-adrenoreceptor agonists, which are drugs that can stimulate the beta-2 adrenergic receptors.
 They are bronchodilators and can effectively relieve the symptoms by clearing the airway.
 Examples include albuterol and levalbuterol.
-Commonly they are used with a portable inhaler which allow the patient to administer the medicine at once during an attack.
+Commonly they are used with a portable inhaler which allows the patient to administer the medicine at once during an attack.

 Another common medicine for an acute attack is anticholinergic drugs such as ipratropium and tiotropium, which are also bronchodilators.
 They work by blocking off the cholinergic receptors and reduces mucus secretion and bronchoconstriction.

 Another type of treatment for acute asthma attack is immunosuppressive drugs like corticosteroids, which can also alleviate an asthmatic response.
 Examples include prednisone and methyl prednisone which are usually administered orally or intravenously for treating an acute situation.
 However, note that long term use of corticosteroids may lead to severe side effects.

 Long-term control

 Continuous and long-term use of certain medicines can help reduce the risk of an asthma attack and keep the disease under control.

 Long term use of certain types of corticosteroids, such as fluticasone propionate may be administered through the pulmonary route to reduce the risk of an asthma attack.

-In addition to corticosteroids, oral use of leukotriene receptor antagonist such as Zafirlukast may also be used as a long term control for asthma.
+Oral use of leukotriene receptor antagonist such as Zafirlukast may also be used as a long term control for asthma in addition to corticosteroids.